Auto Loan Calculator

 REFINANCE THE CAR LOAN

 Refinancing replaces your current loan with a new one at a lower interest rate.
-You'll get better rates if your credit score has improved since you bought your car.
-Check for prepayment penalties on your current loan and origination fees on the new one before refinancing.
+If your credit score has improved since you bought the car, you'll likely qualify for better terms.
+Before moving forward, check your current loan for prepayment penalties and the new one for origination fees.

 wallet icon